tho1/notes/ssh.md

 NET::ERR_CERT_AUTHORITY_INVALID
 ```

 Microsoft Edge.
-Same error as Chrome.
-They use the same framework or code. :-)
+Same error as IE.  They are built by the same company. :-)
 ```
 Error Code: DLG_FLAGS_INVALID_CA
 ```